explorigin/starlight-haxe/README.md

 ## Run tests

-To ensure that your platform can run Starlight correctly, run tests before developing for a target platform.
+To ensure that your platform can run Starlight correctly, tests will run automatically when you build `Starlight`.

-    haxe test.hxml
+    haxe build.hxml

 Be sure to open `test.html` in your target web browsers to ensure that the browser components work properly.